 The security measures you put in place at the entrances and exits of your organization are the first line of defense against intrusion at your facility.
 However, even with measures such as access control in place, you may still be at risk from unauthorized entry to your facility.
+How so?

-Only Effective Method for Tailgating Mitigation
+Only Effective Method for Tailgating Mitigation: Security Entrances + Access Control

 In the highest security environments, security revolving doors and mantrap portals have sophisticated technology to fully eliminate the possibility of tailgating.
 These types of entrances can also be integrated with high-security identity verification such as biometrics or facial recognition to further ensure that the person going through the door is who they say they are, and that they are authorized to enter.

 Contact Us By Filling Out the Form Below